Is Weed Legal in Pennsylvania?

 - Sickle cell anemia

-- Register for the Medical Marijuana Program through the Patient and Caregivers Registry.
+- Register for the Medical Marijuana Program.

 - Obtain a physician’s certification that confirms the patient suffers from at least one of 17 serious medical conditions recognized for cannabis eligibility.